Viewpoint School: Controversy

 Viewpoint was accused of shielding a teacher who had been convicted of sexually abusing a student while working at a prior school.
 Viewpoint has received media attention about its vape control policies.

 Athletics

-Viewpoint School fields 22 Varsity athletic teams in the California Interscholastic Federation Southern Section.
-Teams also compete at the Junior Varsity and middle school levels.
+Viewpoint School fields 22 varsity athletic teams in the California Interscholastic Federation Southern Section.
+Teams also compete at the junior varsity and middle school levels.
 The Patriots have won 18 CIF Southern Section Championships in the past eight years.
 Since 2008, Viewpoint's Upper School Athletic teams have won 57 team and individual league titles, and nine CIF Southern Section Titles.
 Viewpoint was awarded the Commissioner's Cup, which recognizes “comprehensive excellence in interscholastic competition” for its boys athletic program in 2006–07.
 Seven of Viewpoint's teams were recognized as CIF All-Academic in the last 12 years.
+Viewpoint's competitive athletics start in 4th grade, and get more competitive by middle school.
+Each season, the students choose the sport they would like to do from the selection of sports for the season.
+This is just an introduction to all the sports.
+They play against other schools, when they start sports in 4th grade.
+Every single grade before that, the children have P.E. every day.

 Accreditation and membership

 Viewpoint School is accredited by and/or affiliated with the following organizations: